tmtxt/tmtxt.github.com/_posts/2014-02-23-set-up-javascript-development-environment-in-emacs.md

 languages, we have to work with parentheses, too.
 For example the **{** and **}** for code block, **\[** and **\]** for array...

-This post describe how you can activate paredit for non-lisp mode [Emacs - Using paredit with non lisp mode]({%post_url 2014-02-22-emacs-using-paredit-with-non-lisp-mode%}).
+This post describes how you can activate paredit for non-lisp mode [Emacs - Using paredit with non lisp mode]({%post_url 2014-02-22-emacs-using-paredit-with-non-lisp-mode%}).

 You may also want to set `{` and `}` to the corresponding paredit functions